inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 to the record, and GF shell shows a string that makes sense, like *be more probable*.

+If you want to play around with linrefs, I have an [example grammar](https://gist.github.com/inariksit/83cec5f55ced6bece35a249b9ad73c9e) where you can comment out, uncomment and modify the linref and see what happens.

-Here's some
+Here are some
 [English linrefs](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/english/CatEng.gf#L129-L149)
-if you want to have a look.
+ in the RGL, if you want to see other than toy examples.

 ___